-- Bring together the network of organisations and professionals who are seeking solutions to period poverty
+- Bringing together the network of organisations and professionals who are seeking solutions to period poverty.

 To find out more, visit Brook’s website >